Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 ~10%

-LASIK, lens implants, cataract surgery.
+LASIK, lens implants, cataract surgeries.
 Turkey offers internationally trained surgeons at 50–70% below Western European prices.

 Orthopedics